tgirke/GEN242-2018/pages/mydoc/mydoc_systemPipeChIPseq_02.md

 $ wget -O systemPipeChIPseq.Rmd https://raw.githubusercontent.com/tgirke/GEN242/gh-pages/_vignettes/12_ChIPseqWorkflow/systemPipeChIPseq.Rmd
 ```

-If you work under Nvim-R-Tmux, the following command sequence will connect the user from the command-line
-to a computer node on the cluster.
+Now log in to a computer node on the HPCC/biocluser.
+The following command sequence will connect the user from the command-line to a computer node on the cluster.

 ```r